A Simple Technique That Fixes Boring Passages of Copy (and Instantly Creates Points of Curiosity

 Mel began his career writing advertisements for the Sussman & Sugar ad agency sometime in the late 1950s.
 The agency’s specialty was producing ads to sell books.

-Knowing that Mel understood the book publishing industry, he was next hired by Herb Nagourney, then publisher of the New York Times books division.
+Knowing that Mel understood the book publishing industry, Herb Nagourney, then publisher of the New York Times books division, hired him next.

 And when Boardroom Inc. began to experience rapid growth, the company’s owner Marty Edelston began looking for full-time copywriters.
 And he happened to come across Mel’s name.